 Celebrants often prepare fried foods as a symbol of the legend of the oil that lasted eight days — especially latkes (potato pancakes) and sufganya, a jelly-filled doughnut.

 Children playing the game dreidel in Israel sing the Hebrew words “Nes gadol haya po,” meaning “a great miracle occurred here.”
 In the United States and in Jewish homes outside of Israel, the children say, “Nes gadol haya sham,” meaning “a great miracle occurred there.”

 Across the United States, synagogues hold latke dinners and retell the story of Hanukkah.
-For example, at the Washington Hebrew Congregation in Washington, the synagogue will host a ‘Who wants to be a Maccabee?’ celebration for families and will retell the story of the Maccabees and the miracle of the light through song.
 And on the grounds of the White House in Washington each year, the National Menorah Lighting Ceremony includes musical performances, hot latkes and doughnuts.

-“Hanukkah is a time for Jewish families around the world to celebrate the miracles of the past and promises of the future,” President Trump said December 7 at a Hanukkah reception at the White House.
+“Hanukkah is a time for Jewish families around the world to celebrate the miracles of the past and promises of the future,” President Trump said December 7, 2017, at a Hanukkah reception in the White House.
 “We are proud to stand with the people of Israel and to renew our enduring bond.”

 Worldwide, Hanukkah is a joyful custom that calls on the faithful to remember and celebrate a miraculous occurrence in Jewish history.
 The holiday is not one of the High Holy Days in the Jewish calendar marked by self-reflection and atonement: Rosh Hashanah (Jewish New Year) and Yom Kippur (Day of Atonement).